Markel Crawford: Professional career

 For the 2019–20 season, Crawford joined the Agua Caliente Clippers.
 On December 8, 2019, Crawford contributed 20 points and added one rebound and a steal in a loss to the Memphis Hustle.
 During the 2020–21 season, he joined Club Atlético Peñarol of the Argentine league and averaged 8.0 points and 1.9 rebounds per game.
 On July 6, 2021, Crawford signed with Kataja BC of the Korisliiga.

+Crawford was named a CIBACOPA All-Star in 2024 as a member of the Ostioneros de Guaymas.